cspr-rad/actus-spec/spec/main.typ

 = ACTUS Specification version 2

+#todo("Table of contents")
+#todo("Numbered sections")

 This document represents a revision of the ACTUS specification.
-It focusses on a lack of ambiguity and helping with practical implementations.
+It focusses on consistency, a lack of ambiguity, and helping with practical implementations.

 The specification describes multiple contract types.
 For each contract type, it first describes the specification, then examples, and finally test cases.
 These